mcollard0/ut_asr_translator/README.md

 - ✅ Handles .ogg and .mp3 formats with spaces in filenames
 - ✅ Spanish speech recognition using Whisper
 - ✅ Spanish→English translation using MarianMT
-- ✅ Device auto-detection (CUDA/MPS/CPU)
+- ✅ Device auto-detection (CUDA/MPS/CPU)  <-- FALLBACK!
 - ✅ Secure HF token handling
 - ✅ Rich console output with progress indicators
 - ✅ JSON export for programmatic use